CHAPTER 6: ARTISTS OF THE

 Blue prints are not common; besides Yeisen, they were designed by Kuniyoshi (rare), Kunisada, Kuniyasu, Yeizan, and Hiroshige II (landscape views).

 Yeisen also designed some good surimono.
 He signs himself in full Keisai Yeisen, or Yeisen only, or Keisai only.
 In the latter case he should not be confused with Keisu, a designer of surimono and pupil of Hokkei, whose full name is Kiko Keisu.
-(See Note 2, page 57.)
+(See 2, page 57.)

 KIYOMINE (1786-1868) was the fifth and practically the last master of the Torii school.
 He was a pupil of the great Kiyonaga; his prints are rare and much prized for their gracefulness and pleasant colouring.
 (See Plate 4, Illustration 4.)